MaurinElectroTextile/KnitHack_KH940/README.md

 ...

-Pure Data (patch/program)
+Pure Data soft
 =========

 This first program is developed for the Pure Data software, a multi-platform programming environment and open source dedicated to real-time interaction.
 We chose this software because it offers a type of easily accessible visual programming.
 In addition, supported by a global community of users it has many extensions dedicated to sound and video.

-To use the Pure Data patch you must install the Pure Data Softwear : http://puredata.info/downloads/pd-extended Then you can open the patch : /PureData/KH940_soundKniting.pd This patch will analyse a sound file with an FFT algorithm to identify all of it's frequencies.
+To use the Pure Data patch you must install the Pure Data Softwear : http://puredata.info/downloads/pd-extended Then you can open the patch : /PureData/KH940_soundKniting.pd This patch will analyse a WAV sound file with an FFT algorithm to identify all of it's frequencies.
 If the volume of a specific frequency is above a certain threshold the corresponding stitch is triggered.

 Sound track format